Mary Naylor: Early professional career

 On July 3, 1939, Mary opened in the live theatrically stage show of the popular former radio show, “Band Waggon," at the London Palladium.
 The run abruptly ended when Britain declared war on Germany on September 3, 1939[38].
 Theaters in the United Kingdom all closed for two weeks, then, when they reopened, child performers were not allowed on the London stage.
-During the fall of 1939 and early 1940, Mary continued her career singing on the occasional radio show (Home Service and Special Forces radio programs), for a chain of Midland cinema's, performed in the Midlands with Big Band Shows (like Billy Merrin and his Commanders),and at various wartime fundraisers.
+During the fall of 1939 and early 1940, Mary continued her career singing on the occasional radio show (Home Service and Special Forces radio programs), for a chain of Midland cinema's, performed in the Midlands with Big Band Shows (like Billy Merrin and his Commanders), and at various wartime fundraisers.

 By the first week of February, 1940, Mary again was touring with a newly revised version of the “Youth Takes A Bow” group on the Moss Empire circuit, this time chaperoned by her father, Cyril “Pops” Naylor.
 Most times the show was under the banner, "Youth Takes A Bow" during 1940, and then ”Secrets of the BBC” during 1941 since most of the cast, including its young stars, were regular favorites on British radio.

-Under the compère of Bryan Michie, the core company of “Youth Takes a Bow” included: singer/pianist/accordionist, Mary Naylor; light comedian-singer-dancer, Ernie Wise; “glum-faced” comedian Eric Bartholomew (later known as Eric Morecombe), contortionist-acrobat, Jean Bamforth, harmonica player, Arthur Tolcher, and "Little Tich" big-boot dancer, Dorothy Duval.
+Under the compère of Bryan Michie, the core company of “Youth Takes a Bow” included: singer/pianist/accordionist, Mary Naylor; light comedian-singer-dancer, Ernie Wise; “glum-faced” comedian Eric Bartholomew (later known as Eric Morecambe), contortionist-acrobat, Jean Bamforth, harmonica player, Arthur Tolcher, and "Little Tich" big-boot dancer, Dorothy Duval.